wilsonmar/VisualStudio/PerfTest.md

 ## <a name="VaryStaticData"> Parametize Static Values in Scripts</a>
-Right-click on a step and select an item to Insert or Add.
+Right-click on a HTTP Request step and select an item to Insert or Add.

 Replace static (hard-coded) values with a parameter (aka variable) surrounded by "squiggly brackets" **{{variable_name}}**,